Last UpdatedFriday, 13 June 2014

 - Location - Click to order descending or again for ascending.

-You also have a search box in the top left here you can choose to enter an IP, Date, IP Owner or location to search for specific visitor information.
+You also have a search box where you can choose to enter an IP, Date, IP Owner or location to search for specific visitor information.
+[Figure-2]

 How Geo Location Works